Interview with Host, Model and Presenter Caroline Pearce

 I moved out to Los Angeles in February 2016 for different work opportunities and for sunshine!
 It was something I’d always wanted to do and since with BT Sport we were heading out to Vegas a lot more to cover the events live rather than doing our studio show it made sense.
 I became their US correspondence from that point onwards.
 Also at that time Fox Sports hired me to cover events for them.
 So I’d say Fighting combined with my fitness business gave me the opportunity to live and work Stateside.
 I now also work for PFL on ESPN which so far has all been in the US.

-10. Caroline Pearce, you traveled to India to host the first-ever World Cup of Kabaddi for Star Sports India.
+10. You traveled to India to host the first-ever World Cup of Kabaddi for Star Sports India.
 What can you tell us about the World Cup?

 That was a very unique experience.
 I’d never been to India before or watched the sport of Kabaddi but both surprised and enchanted me in so many ways!
 India was eye-opening, beautiful and humbling.
 Everyone was so friendly and happy and the community is very passionate about their sports.
 Kabaddi is the second biggest sport in India I believe behind cricket.
 Millions tuned in to watch the World Cup and I had so much fun learning the sport and hosting the show, working with Indian stars as well as a truly international team.
 The sport is fast-paced, kind of a mix between wrestling and touch rugby, combined with breath-hold work!!
 Every time a player makes a ‘raid’ (run) they have to chant the word ‘Kabaddi’ under their breath continuously for 60 seconds!
 I’d encourage everyone to Google it and check it out!!